-The Wraith is packed with beautiful details – whether it’s the rear-hinged ‘suicide’ doors that make getting in and out a dignified spectacle or just the impossibly smooth action of the cupholder cover – few other car interiors come as close to perfection.
+Despite being pitched as the most dynamic Rolls-Royce, the Wraith’s interior is its strongest selling point – the quality of the wood, the softness of the leather and the deepness of the carpets are unrivalled.
+The Wraith is also packed with beautiful details – whether it’s the rear-hinged doors that make getting in and out a dignified spectacle or just the impossibly smooth action of the cupholder cover – few other car interiors come as close to perfection.

 Historically the passenger has been much more important for Rolls-Royce than the driver, but the Wraith does things the other way around – the seating position is low like in a sports car, yet you are still perched upright, looking over other lesser road users.
 There is generous space in the front, but the sloping roof reduces headroom for rear passengers.
 The low roof and the small rear window translate to poor rearward visibility for the driver, too, but at least standard parking sensors are there to help.